emashae/fin-track/README.md

 - Provides summary of user's financial data.
 - Simulates transaction data using static data.

+## Firebase Configuration

+This project uses Firebase for storing transaction data.
+Follow these steps to configure Firebase for the project:

+1. Create a Firebase project on the [Firebase Console](https://console.firebase.google.com/).

+2. Obtain your Firebase project's configuration object.
+This includes the API key, authDomain, databaseURL, projectId, storageBucket, messagingSenderId, and appId.

+3. Create a file named `config.js` in the root directory of your project. (follow config.example.js file)

+4. Replace "YOUR_API_KEY", "YOUR_AUTH_DOMAIN", "YOUR_DATABASE_URL", "YOUR_PROJECT_ID", "YOUR_STORAGE_BUCKET", "YOUR_MESSAGING_SENDER_ID", and "YOUR_APP_ID" with your actual Firebase project's configuration values.

+6. You may need to adjust Firebase rules and permissions according to your project requirements.

+7. Run your application to ensure Firebase integration is successful.

 ## Getting Started

 To get started with the project, follow these steps: